Odd period cycles and ergodic properties in price dynamics for an exchange economy: Proof of Theorem

 \section{Proof of Theorem~\ref{main}}

-In the following proof, most results follow from direct (but slightly messy) algebraic calculations.
+In the following proof, most results follow from direct (but a fairly complicated) algebraic calculations.
 We give some sketches of our manipulations while pointing some important steps out rather than writing all the details.
-All calculations can be easily checked by a computer algebra system, say, Magma~\cite{magma}, Python~\cite{10.5555/1593511}, etc.\\
+All calculations can be checked by a computer algebra system, say, Magma~\cite{magma}, Python~\cite{10.5555/1593511}, etc.\\